rikusv/covid-action/database/functions/README.md

-# covid-action API functions
+# covid-action Cloud Functions

-The covid-action API functions implement endpoints to interact with the data programmatically via HTTP endpoints.
+The covid-action Cloud Functions implement HTTP endpoints to interact with the data programmatically, and triggers for processing in the database.

 ## Development